BNTFryingPan/idle-battle-royale/README.md

 # idle battle royale
-A multiplayer idle battle royale that has a webbased javascript client, and a python based server This is an edit, to test Pull Requests!
+A multiplayer idle battle royale that has a webbased javascript client, and a python based server.
+Now, with more edits!